Direct data-driven model-reference control with Lyapunov stability guarantees: Numerical examples

-Let us now consider the benchmark unstable system introduced in \cite{Recht2020}, with In this case, the matrices of the reference model in \eqref{eq:desired_behavior} are chosen as $A_{M}=0.9 \cdot I_{3}$ and $B_{M}=0.1 \cdot I_{3},$ so as to dictate a stable behavior and guarantee that step-references are perfectly tracked.
+In this case, the matrices of the reference model in \eqref{eq:desired_behavior} are chosen as $A_{M}=0.9 \cdot I_{3}$ and $B_{M}=0.1 \cdot I_{3},$ so as to dictate a stable behavior and guarantee that step-references are perfectly tracked.
 This reference model is matched with the gains Due to the open-loop instability of the plant, experiments are carried out in closed-loop by stabilizing the system with a static controller of the same form as \eqref{eq:noisy_law}, with $K_{x}=-I_{n}$ and $K_{r}=I_{n}$.
 The reference to be tracked throughout the experiments is selected as a sequence of uniformly distributed samples within $[-5,10]$ generated at random.
-This choice guarantees that the input fed to the system is persistently exciting of order $4$.
+This choice guarantees that the input fed to the system is persistently exciting.

 \figurename{~\ref{Fig:Unstab_comparison}} reports the quality indexes in \eqref{eq:quality_evaluate} for an increasing level of noise and different dimensions of the dataset.
 As for the stable plant, larger sets of data lead to a better reconstruction of the matching gains, as the average formulation in \eqref{eq:relax1} increasingly resemble the noiseless ones.
 This result is aligned with the reduction in the number of unstable instances obtained when more experiments are performed, as shown in \tablename{~\ref{Tab:1}}.
 Indeed, their number is consistently reduced as long as $N$ increases, becoming zero when the data gathered over $100$ experiments are used.
-The retrieved controllers are always stabilizing for datasets yielding average SNRs above $19$~dB, independently of $N$.
+The retrieved controllers are always stabilizing for datasets yielding average SNRs above $20$~dB, independently of $N$.

 Let us now focus on the performance achieved when the training data are characterized by an average SNR $\in [10.33, 13.53]$~dB.
 As shown in \figurename{~\ref{Fig:unstab_traj}}, the desired behavior and the attained one match exactly on average, when a piecewise constant reference is considered.
 While the transient behavior is generally not affected by differences in the realization of the dataset, there is a variation in the steady state values of the closed-loop output over the $100$ gains retrieved.
 This behavior can be associated with slight differences between the optimal and actual gains, that eventually lead to a steady-state offset.
 This problem can be handled by exploiting an integrator, which we aim at introducing in future works.